 Afonso Guest House offers an economical and intimate stay in the atmospheric Latin Quarter..
 The guest house prides itself on being simplistic and practical, with a welcoming homely environment.
 A highlight is the plant-filled terrace, where traditional Goan breakfasts are served to guests every morning.
 It has a lovely outlook over the whitewashed Saint Sebastian Chapel.
 Rooms are priced at 1,800 rupees per night.
 Breakfast is additional.

 AddressPalolem Market, Opposite virgin Beach Resort, Palolem, Palolem Village, Canacona Goa, Goa 403702, India

 Phone+91 99234 82112

 The very popular Om Sai Guest House is a sweet and intimate place with eight rooms, situated near the bus stand towards the northern end of the Palolem market, a short walk from Palolem beach in south Goa.
-The owner is kind and genuine, and the guest house is well operated.
+The owner is kind and genuine, the guest house is well operated and has free Wi-Fi.
 It's great value for money.
-Expect to pay 700-800 rupees per night for a room without air-conditioning, and 1,200-1,600 rupees for air-conditioning.
+Expect to pay 700-800 rupees per night for a room without air-conditioning and 1,200-1,600 rupees for air-conditioning.
 Some rooms also have refrigerators.